rajin-khan/AidFlow/README.md

-# AidLink: Donation Platform for Emergency Needs
+# AidFlow: Donation Platform for Emergency Needs

 **Frontend**:
 - **Web**: **React.js** for building the web interface.